-Add in the vanilla essence and milk together in a jug.
+Add the vanilla essence and milk together in a jug.

-In a food processor or blender, blend together the cherries and 75mls of oat milk.
+In a food processor or blender, blend together the cherries and 75mls of fortified oat milk alternative.

 Mix in half of the dry mixture to form a pink/ purple mixture.